Oracle CEO Larry Ellison skips keynote for America's Cup races

-SAN FRANCISCO (Reuters) - Oracle Corp CEO Larry Ellison skipped a keynote address at his software company’s massive annual customer conference on Tuesday to be on San Francisco Bay as his Oracle Team USA made a comeback in the America’s Cup.
+SAN FRANCISCO, Sept 24 (Reuters) - Oracle Corp CEO Larry Ellison skipped a keynote address at his software company’s massive annual customer conference on Tuesday to be on San Francisco Bay as his Oracle Team USA made a comeback in the America’s Cup.

-Hundreds of Oracle OpenWorld attendees streamed out of San Francisco’s Moscone conference center after an Oracle executive announced that Ellison was still on a boat and would not attend the keynote presentation, a focal point of the annual event.
+Hundreds of Oracle OpenWorld attendees streamed out of San Francisco’s Moscone conference center after an Oracle executive announced that Ellison would not attend the keynote presentation, a focal point of the annual event.

 America’s Cup sailing is a major passion for Ellison, rivaled only by his focus on expanding what is already the world’s third-largest software maker.